vancesteven/PlanetProfile/README.md

   1. sat427.bsp
   1. ura111.bsp
   1. nep095.bsp

+## Uninstalling
+1. In the top-level directory, run the command `python -c "from PlanetProfile.install import PPuninstall; PPuninstall()"`.
+All files named the same as the defaults will be deleted.
+If any non-default files have been added, you will be prompted whether you would like to delete them as well as the defaults.
+Empty folders will be deleted.
+Complete the uninstallation by deleting the entire directory and running the command `pip uninstall PlanetProfile`.

 ## Contributing
 PlanetProfile is open source software.
 Please see the [LICENSE](https://github.com/vancesteven/PlanetProfile/blob/main/LICENSE) file and read the guidelines for contrbuting in [CONTRIBUTING.md](https://github.com/vancesteven/PlanetProfile/blob/main/CONTRIBUTING.md) if you are interested in joining the project.
 Also see our community guidelines in [CODE_OF_CONDUCT.md](https://github.com/vancesteven/PlanetProfile/blob/main/CODE_OF_CONDUCT.md).